Hervey de Montmorency

 Herve de Montmorency was an Anglo-Norman adventurer and invader of Ireland.
 (Note: His name also appears variously as Mount-Maurice, Monte Mauricii, Monte Marisco, Monte Marecy, Montmarreis, Montmorenci, Mumoreci, and Momorci.)

-Biography
+Family

-Herve was the son of Bouchard IV of Montmorency and Agnes of Pontoise, daughter of Raoul de Pontoise.
+Hervey was the son of Bouchard IV of Montmorency and Agnes of Pontoise, daughter of Raoul de Pontoise.
 He served Louis VI and Louis VII of France.
 He married Elizabeth, daughter of Robert de Beaumont (d.
 1118), Count of Meulan, and widow of Gilbert de Clare.